-Michael Gove won't vote for Johnson Partygate report
+Michael Gove would not vote for Johnson Partygate report

 He added that there were "complexities" in the report, and it wasn't right to reduce it to "a single badge to pin on Boris Johnson".

-Opposition parties are likely to vote to endorse the report scheduled for Monday, which also calls for Mr Johnson of the parliamentary pass he would normally be entitled to as a former MP.
+Opposition parties were also expected to vote to endorse the report scheduled for Monday, which also calls for Mr Johnson to be stripped of the parliamentary pass he would normally be entitled to as a former MP.

-Downing Street has yet to say how Prime Minister Rishi Sunak will vote, or even if he will take part.

-It is also not yet clear whether a division - where MPs go through the voting lobbies to indicate their support - will even take place, with Mr Johnson asking his supporters not to vote against the report.
+It is not yet clear whether a division - where MPs go through the voting lobbies to indicate their support - will even take place, with Mr Johnson asking his supporters not to vote against the report.

 If no one in the chamber shouts "no" to oppose a motion approving the report, it will be passed without a division, meaning the votes of individual MPs will not be recorded.